ray-project/enhancements/reps/2023-8-18-ray-on-spark-autoscaling.md

 #### Ray autoscaler supports setting multiple Ray worker groups, each Ray worker group has its individual CPU / GPU / memory resources configuration, and its own minumum / maximum worker number setting for autoscaling.
 Shall we support this feature ?
 in Ray on spark autoscaling ?

-We can support this if customer requires it.
+Current use-cases only require all Ray worker nodes having the same shape, we can support this in future if customer requires it.

 #### What's the default Ray on spark minimum worker number we should use ?